home-assistant/home-assistant.io/source/_integrations/moon.markdown

 {% include integrations/config_flow.md %}

+The integration will create two entities: a sensor and a calendar.

 The sensor provided by this integration will return one of the following values:
 - `new_moon`
 - `waxing_crescent`
 - `first_quarter`